dexman545/DexTek/readme.txt

 -Windows Install Instructions-

-1. Download the Minecraft launcher exe at minecraft.net/download
+1. Download the Minecraft launcher exe URL: https://minecraft.net/
 2. Run and login to the launcher using your minecraft account details
 3. Click the 'Profile Editor' and right click the white space selecting 'Add Profile'
 4. Open windows explorer, head to your C drive and make a new folder called 'Minecraft'